 My complaint stems from checking my son's homework.
 While doing some subtraction, we noticed the iPod Touch refuses to subtract 29 from 58.
 I since asked all my friends who have an iPod Touch to do the same and it did not work for them either.
 Default, I will say so!
 Please follow up and let me know your findings.
 Thank you.

-Apple iPod Company Profile
+Apple iPod Company Information

 - Company Name: